Genesis Rodriguez: Early life

 Rodriguez was born July 29, 1987, in Miami, Florida.
-Her mother, Luisa Carolina "Carol" Pérez Rodríguez, is a Cuban model.
+Her mother, Luisa Carolina "Carol" Pérez Rodríguez, is a Cuban actor.
 Her father, José Luis Rodríguez, is a Venezuelan actor and singer who is also known by the nickname "El Puma".
 Her parents married in 1996.

 Career

 As a child, Rodriguez performed as one of the young dancers on the Venezuelan children's series El Club de Los Tigritos.
 Upon returning to Miami, she continued private education with a tutor and obtained a recurring role on the NBC daytime soap opera Days of Our Lives from November 2005 to January 2006.
-She was also a returned special guest on the Bravo TV series Top Chef.
 In addition to American television, Rodriguez landed Spanish-language roles and played dual leads as Rosita Amado and Violeta Hurtado in the primetime series Dame Chocolate, which aired on Telemundo.

 In 2012, Rodriguez had a substantial role as the love interest of Will Ferrell in the comedy film Casa de Mi Padre, a spoof in the style of the Mexican soap operas of the 1970s.
 She followed that role with an appearance in the action-thriller film The Last Stand in 2013, playing the villainous FBI Agent Ellen Richards, as well as appearing in the comedy Identity Thief as Marisol.
 In 2014, Rodriguez lent her voice to Honey Lemon in the Disney animated film Big Hero 6.
 In February 2017, she appeared as the main female role in the music video for Romeo Santos's song Héroe Favorito.
 In 2022, she appeared in the recurring role of superhero Sloane Hargreeves in The Umbrella Academy season 3.